itzamic/eidolon/README.md

 - eidolon.websocket.interval (milliseconds, default 1000)
 - eidolon.gc.bufferSize (int, default 1024)
 - eidolon.collect.stringTable (true/false, default false)

+Note: The sample app additionally uses the property eidolon.disableProgrammaticStart=true to avoid double-starting when running with -javaagent.
+This property is specific to the sample app’s main class and is not read by the library.

 Optional filters (programmatic-only for now):
 - includeMemoryPools(Set<String>)